Nrapendra786/account-management-application/salesforce-account-management/README.md

      1)  This service will handle CRUD operations using the Salesforce REST API and the access token obtained from the authentication service.

 ## Running the Application:
-   Run the Spring Boot application on your local machine using command <br />
+   Run the Spring Boot application on your local machine using following command : <br />
-   # mvn spring-boot:run
+    mvn spring-boot:run
 # Use tools like Postman to test the APIs.
 ## Testing the API Endpoints:
      1) Create Account: POST /api/salesforce/accounts?name=TestAccount